khalilgreenidge/Content-based-Recommendation-System/README.md

 ### Problems?
-Feel free to email me at khalilgreenidge16@gmail.com and I will try to help.
+Feel free to email me and I will try to help.
 Thank you.